Introduction

 Modafinil Medicine

 Initial treatment of narcolepsy is usually Modafinil, which is a central nervous system stimulant.
-Modafinil is prescribed first for narcolepsy sufferers as it is less addictive, with fewer side effects than other medications.
-For the majority of sufferers, this drug is commonly effective in reducing daytime drowsiness and increasing alertness.
+Modafinil is prescribed first for narcolepsy sufferers as it is less addictive and has fewer side effects than other medications.
+This drug is commonly effective for most sufferers in reducing daytime drowsiness and increasing alertness.

 Amphetamine Medicine